RECENT NEWS

 Welcome!

-Her research has been published in high-ranking peer-reviewed journals, including the Journal of the Association for Information Science and Technology and the Journal of Medical Internet Research.
-It has also received funding support from the National Institute on Minority Health and Health Disparities, the U-M National Center for Institutional Diversity, and she is the recipient of a U.S. Institute of Museum and Library Services (IMLS) Laura Bush 21st Century Librarian Early Career Research Development Grant.
+Her award-winning research has been published in leading journals, such as the Journal of the Association for Information Science and Technology, the Journal of Medical Internet Research, Health Equity, Social Media + Society, and the Journal of Racial and Ethnic Health Disparities.
+It has received funding support from the National Institute on Minority Health and Health Disparities, the Institute of Museum and Library Services, and the Medical Library Association.
+She holds affiliations with UM’s Center for Racial Justice and the Community Health Informatics Data Lab at Brown University.